EclipsingLines/cline_brain/gd-template/projectbrief.md

 # Project Brief: [Project Name]

 ## Core Mission
-[Project Name] is a [brief one-sentence description of what the project is and does].
+[Project Name] is a Godot 4 game about [elevator pitch of the game, what is it about, 3 or 4 lines].

 ## Key Requirements

-1. **Functionality**
+1. Platforms
-   - [List key functional requirements]
+   [List key functional requirements]
-   - [Be specific and measurable when possible]
-   - [Focus on what the system must do]
+	- Windows
+	- Linux
+	- MacOS
+	- Android
+	- iOS
+	- HTML5

 2. **Performance**
    - [List performance requirements]
    - [Include metrics and benchmarks]
-   - [Consider response times, throughput, resource usage]
+   - [Consider response times, latency, FPS]

 3. **Security & Compliance**
-   - [List security requirements]
+   - [List security requirements | for most games these will be handled by distribution platforms]
-   - [Include compliance standards if applicable]
+   - [Include compliance standards to all expected release platforms if applicable]
    - [Consider authentication, authorization, data protection]

 4. **User Experience**
    - [List UX requirements]
-   - [Consider accessibility needs]
+   - [Consider accessibility needs for different platforms]
    - [Include key user journeys]

 ## Project Scope